newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 * Visit the [xmlcalabash Codeberg repo](https://codeberg.org/xmlcalabash/xmlcalabash3/releases) and look for the latest release (**3.0.37 is the latest release as of 29 January 2026**).
 * Download the xmlcalabash zip directory (`xmlcalabash-3.0.37.zip`)
-* Unzip this directory and place the unzipped folder it your GitHub directory.
+* Unzip this directory and place the unzipped folder in your GitHub directory.
 * Open your terminal and navigate to your new xmlcalabash folder:

 	```shell